 Teaching to discriminate between private and public behaviors and then matching those behaviors to public and private places and people provides a simple, concrete method to shape safe behavior.
-It also allows for immediate redirection from a parent, caregiver or school staff when unsafe behavior occurs.
-If, for example, when the person with FXS engages in behavior that should be demonstrated only in a private place, the parent can say, “Stop, that’s private,” and redirect him to a private place like a bathroom or bedroom.
+It also allows for immediate redirection from a parent, caregiver, or school staff when unsafe behavior occurs.
+If, for example, when the person with Fragile X syndrome engages in behavior that should be demonstrated only in a private place, the parent can say, “Stop, that’s private,” and redirect them to a private place like a bathroom or bedroom.

-Examples of public locations includes public restrooms (school, church, restaurant), theaters, restaurants, libraries, living rooms, common rooms, stores, shopping malls, buses, public transportation, classrooms, playgrounds, automobiles, trains, airplanes, church, synagogue, public/amusement park or museums.
+Examples of public locations includes public restrooms (school, church, restaurant), theaters, restaurants, libraries, living rooms, common rooms, stores, shopping malls, buses, public transportation, classrooms, playgrounds, automobiles, trains, airplanes, church, synagogue, an amusement park, or museums.

-Good examples of private locations are bathrooms at home, bedrooms, hotel rooms, airplane bathrooms, any room with door closed or “Do Not Disturb” sign or a doctor’s office/examining room.
+Good examples of private locations are bathrooms at home, bedrooms, hotel rooms, airplane bathrooms, any room with the door closed or a “Do Not Disturb” sign, or a doctor’s office and examining room.

-People that should be considered public individuals are a postal carrier, delivery person, bus driver, waitperson, plumber, teacher*, spiritual leader*, acquaintances, policeman or fireman.
+People that should be considered public individuals are a postal carrier, delivery person, bus driver, waitperson, plumber, teacher*, spiritual leader*, acquaintance, policeman, or fireman.

-People who can be considered part of the FX person’s private world are mom, dad, sibling, grandparents, a girlfriend or boyfriend, spouse, close friend or medical providers such as doctor, dentist or therapist.*
+People who can be considered part of the person’s private world are mom, dad, sibling, grandparents, a girlfriend or boyfriend, spouse, close friend, or medical providers such as doctor, dentist, or therapist.*